5 Questions With The July 2015 #DryTortugas Photo Contest Winner

 Getting to camp on the Dry Tortugas was a dream come true for us.
 We wanted to visit since first hearing about it several years ago, and it did not disappoint.

-; huge brain corals, colorful gorgonians and sea fans, zoanthids, barracuda, rays, tarpon and others.
+The snorkeling was my favorite part of the adventure.
+We saw so many incredible species of coral and fish; huge brain corals, colorful gorgonians and sea fans, zoanthids, barracuda, rays, tarpon and others.
 The remote location of the park gives those who spend the night an extra bonus of unmatched peace and quiet (not to mention an incredibly clear and bright night sky).
-Bioluminescent creatures flashed their lights under the crystal clear waters making for a spectacular nighttime walk around the moat of Fort Jefferson
+Bioluminescent creatures flashed their lights under the crystal clear waters making for a spectacular nighttime walk around the moat of Fort Jefferson.

 5. What do you plan to do with your National Park Annual Pass?
 Which national parks would you like to visit next?